Chiranjeevi-S-27/Mens-Fashion-Project/README.md

 ---

-# 👕 U-Fashion Sales Analytics Dashboard
+# 👕 Fashion Sales Analytics Dashboard

 A **Power BI Data Analytics project** that analyzes fashion product pricing, discounts, and profitability using **SQL, Power Query, and DAX calculations**.